Norodom of Cambodia: Early life and accession

 Norodom was the eldest son of Ang Duong.
-In 1850, he and his half-brother Prince Sisowath were sent to study in Bangkok by their father Ang Duong, where they grew up in close proximity to members of the Siamese royal family.
+In 1850, he and his half-brother Prince Sisowath were sent to study in Bangkok by their father Ang Duong, where they grew up near members of the Siamese royal family.
 In 1857, Norodom (Prince Phrom Borirak) served in the Royal Siamese Army as a military adviser, for which later he was awarded the Order of the White Elephant.

-In 1861, Norodom's half-brother Si Votha rebelled and Norodom abandoned the capital of Oudong and fled to safety in Bangkok.
-The Siamese court returned him to Phnom Penh early in 1862, and in 1863 he signed a treaty with the French placing himself under French protection.
-The Siamese eventually returned the royal regalia and his coronation followed in 1864.

 French protectorate

-On 17 June 1884, French authorities forced King Norodom to sign a treaty which consolidated their position in Cambodia by forcing him to give up control of public revenue, customs taxes and public works.
+On 17 June 1884, French authorities forced King Norodom to sign a treaty that consolidated their position in Cambodia by forcing him to give up control of public revenue, customs taxes, and public works.
 Norodom resisted but with French gunboats anchored outside the Royal Palace he had no choice but to sign.
 The French actions caused widespread anger throughout the country.
-In 1885 Prince Si Votha, Norodom's half brother, led a revolt against the French rule.
-The French suspected that Norodom was secretly supporting Si Votha's actions and blamed him for inciting the revolts.
-The revolt ended when the Cambodians were assured by King Norodom that the French had offered concessions to him.
-After the restoration of the 1885-1886 revolt, Norodom was in a position of temporary strength.
+In 1885, Prince Si Votha, Norodom's half-brother, led a revolt against the French rule.
+The French suspected Norodom secretly supported Si Votha's actions and blamed him for inciting the revolts.
+The revolt ended when King Norodom assured the Cambodians that the French had offered concessions to him.
+After the restoration of the 1885-1886 revolt, Norodom was temporarily strong.
 To prevent another revolt, the French were less inclined to force the king to the wall once more.

-After the 1897 coup d'etat against his person, he lost confidence in his closest collaborators namely Thiounn and Bernard Col de Monteiro who were appointed as Ministers without his consent.
+After the 1897 coup d'état against his person, he lost confidence in his closest collaborators namely Thiounn and Bernard Col de Monteiro who were appointed as Ministers without his consent.

 Following the Sino-French War (1884–1885), French Indochina was formed in October 1887 from Annam, Tonkin, Cochinchina (who together form modern Vietnam) and the Kingdom of Cambodia.

-For the remainder of his rule, Norodom was a puppet of the French.
-Before he died in 1904, he appointed his son, Prince Norodom, as heir apparent to the throne.
+Norodom was a puppet of the French for the remainder of his rule.
+Before he died in 1904, he appointed his son, Prince Norodom Yukanthor, as heir apparent to the throne.
 But Yukanthor had a fall-out with the French and did not succeed to the throne.
 Norodom died in the palace in Phnom Penh in April 1904; his body was cremated in the traditional Buddhist fashion in 1906.
-He was succeeded by his half-brother Sisowath.
+His half-brother Sisowath succeeded him.

 Reforms

 Throughout Norodom's reign, several administrative and judicial reforms were improved in the kingdom.
 The reduction of provinces was imposed to help reduce administrative costs.
 He also followed King Chulalongkorn and abolished commercial monopolies, slavery, and civil lists for the royal family.
-During his reign, certain agricultural products such as betel, pepper and sugar costs were reduced.
+During his reign, certain agricultural products such as betel, pepper, and sugar costs were reduced.